kythyria/payday2-model-tool/Docs/Modelscript.md

 | Object3d/Model | `vector3`                         | Probably position              |
 | Object3d/Model | `quaternion vector3`              | Probably rotation and position |

+## `<duplicate source="obj_name" destination="obj_name" instance="bool?" newmaterials="mat1,mat2,mat3...">
+Make a copy of `source` with the name `destination`.
+If `instance` is true, reuse the vertex and index buffers, otherwise copy them.

+If `newmaterials` is a comma-separated list of material names, set the list of materials to this, else reuse the source's material list.
+It is unknown what happens if the wrong number of materials is given.

 ## `<merge>`
 **NOT YET IMPLEMENTED.
 This is just a spec.**